University of Toronto · Department of Political Science

 Shengqiao Lin

+Hello and welcome!
 I am an Assistant Professor in the Department of Political Science at the University of Toronto.
 My research focuses on state–business relations, with a regional emphasis on China.
 I study how firms and individuals respond to government intervention—such as regulation, industrial policy, and economic sanctions—and how these interactions shape governance outcomes.

 Previously, I was a Postdoctoral Fellow at Harvard University's Fairbank Center for Chinese Studies and the Reimagining the Economy Project at the Center for International Development.

 As an advocate for making social science accessible, I have composed more than 220 public-facing summaries of journal articles since 2020.
-This academic blog Invitation to Political Science has garnered over 1.8 million reads (available at Notion).
+My academic blog Invitation to Political Science has garnered over 1.8 million reads (available at Notion).

 My first name is pronounced like /Shung-chyaw/ .
+You can reach me at shengqiao.lin@utoronto.ca.

-Interests
+Research Interests

 • Political Economy